USS CORRY (DD-463) Survivors' First-hand Accounts of D-Day

 As it is getting lighter the Corry is closing in on the beach.
 I have a visual on the land now and the bombing on the shore has slacked off and I see a few shells splash in the water a short distance ahead.
 Then I hear control say over the phone that we may be fired upon, that perks my ears up.
 Then word comes over the phones for "Action starboard" I tell the men to "Load" and to shift to automatic.
 There is a short wait, and I'm back out the top of my mount.
 There is a small stand and a hatch in the back of the gun mount for the gun captain to stand on waist high above the gun mount.
 Then BLAM the gun fires, I duck down in the mount to tell them to reload, and they have already reloaded.
 There were several more salvos fired from the ship to some target on shore that was firing at us.
 Word comes over the head phones that we silenced it.
 Then I get a "Cease fire," and the gun trains in, still loaded.
 Hey I'm thinking, This is going to be a snap.

 Corry proceeded to its assigned firing position and started firing at selected targets on shore.
 All hell has broke loose.
 Shellfire from the German shore batteries is dropping all around the ship.
-It's light now.
+It's daylight now.
 One shell hit amidships injuring a man’s shoulder.
 Another shell hit the bow.
 Some very large gun on shore is zeroing in on us, I can tell by the plumes of the shell splashes the Corry is now silhouetted alone against a smoke screen.
-The anchor is hauled in and the Captain orders flank speed ahead and full left rudder.
+The anchor is hauled in and the captain orders flank speed ahead and full left rudder.
 Our guns are still in rapid fire; the shore batteries have found their target though.
-As the ship lunges ahead a salvo from the big guns hit amidships in the engineering rooms severing the keel and practically cutting the ship in half.
+As the ship lunges ahead a salvo from the big guns hits amidships in the engineering rooms severing the keel and practically cutting the ship in half.
 With the rudder jammed the ship made a circle before it ran out of steam and commenced to sink.
 "Abandon ship" was given.
 Hours in the cold Channel water and the continued shelling at the USS Corry and the men in the water from the German shore batteries after the ship settled on the shallow bottom added to the fatalities and casualties.
 There were 24 KIA and an unknown number of wounded.

 Survivor, USS Corry (DD-463)